Chatbots & Virtual Agents

 See for yourself just how effective EV solutions can be and get a live demo with one of our ITSM experts today!

-Alexandria is a Business Development Representative at EasyVista.
-Although newer to the IT industry, she has experience with ITSM, ITOM & ITAM.
-She currently focuses on building relationships with mid-market to enterprise-level organizations to help improve their ITIL alignment.
-Outside of work, Alexandria loves spending time with family and her dog, and traveling to new places.
+Alexandria Fitzhugh has experience with ITSM, ITOM & ITAM, with a focus on building relationships with mid-market to enterprise-level organizations to help improve their ITIL alignment.
+Outside of work, she loves spending time with family and her dog, and traveling to new places.